yonkov/team-members-block/README.md

 #### How to Fix the Errors Automatically Using PHP CBF
 If there are any errors, you can attempt to automatically fix them by running:
 `vendor\squizlabs\php_codesniffer\bin\phpcbf.bat --standard="Inpsyde" inpsyde-challenge.php`

+### Typescript
+This plugin uses typeScript with react.js to minimize potential errors and improve the project's predictability
+### PHP
+The plugin's data - team members get added in the database via custom post type "team members".
+Custom data, e.g. company position and social links are stored with custom meta boxes.
+No ACF or any other 3-rd party plugin or framework is used.